wzzheng/TPVFormer/README.md

 Our code is based on [BEVFormer](https://github.com/fundamentalvision/BEVFormer) and [Cylinder3D](https://github.com/xinge008/Cylinder3D).
 Many thanks to them!

 Welcome to see  [SurroundOcc](https://github.com/weiyithu/SurroundOcc) for a more dense 3D occupancy prediction.
 You can also use [SurroundOcc](https://github.com/weiyithu/SurroundOcc)'s generated dense occupancy ground truths for training instead of sparse lidar supervision.

+Also, remember to check out [OccFormer](https://github.com/zhangyp15/OccFormer) for an effective and efficient transformer encoder-decoder specially designed for occupancy prediction.

 ## Citation